Convergence Analysis of Sequential Split Learning on Heterogeneous Data: Introduction

-As two of the most popular distributed learning frameworks, both FL and SL aim to train the global model from distributed datasets.
-The optimization problem of FL and SL with $N$ clients can be given by
+Federated Learning (FL) and Split Learning (SL) are two popular distributed machine learning paradigms where multiple clients collaborate to train a global model.
+The optimization problems of both paradigms with $M$ clients can be given by